aymenfurter/apim-retry/README.md

 - **429 errors** are common during normal operations, indicating that the quota is reached on one endpoint, necessitating the use of another one.

 ### Handling 404 Errors
-A scenario not covered yet is when a model is updated to a new version and is unavailable for a period.
+A scenario not covered yet is when a model is manually updated to a new version and is unavailable for a period.

 ![Failover 404 Not Working](./failover-404-notworking.png)
 *`failover-404-notworking.png` shows this scenario.*